Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## fail_fast

-The `fail_fast` property enables you to set a policy for a pipeline when one of its jobs fail.
+The `fail_fast` property enables you to set a policy for a pipeline in the event that one of its jobs fails.

-It can have two sub-properties, `stop` and `cancel`.
+The `fail_fast` property can have two sub-properties: `stop` and `cancel`.

 At least one of them is required.
 If both are set, `stop` will be evaluated first.

-Both `stop` and `cancel` properties require a condition defined with a `when`, following the [Conditions DSL][conditions-reference].
+The `stop` and `cancel` properties both require a condition defined with a `when`, according to the [Conditions DSL][conditions-reference].

-If this condition is fulfilled for a given pipeline execution, the appropriate fail-fast policy is activated.
+If this condition is fulfilled for a given pipeline's execution, the appropriate fail-fast policy is activated.

-If a `stop` policy is set, all running jobs will be stopped and all pending ones will be canceled as soon as possible when one job fails.
+If a `stop` policy is set, all running jobs will be stopped and all pending jobs will be canceled as soon as possible, in the event that a job fails.

-If a `cancel` policy is set, when one job fails, the blocks and jobs which have not yet started executing will be canceled, but already running ones will be allowed to finish executing.
+If a `cancel` policy is set, when one job fails, the blocks and jobs which have not yet started executing will be canceled, but those which are already running will be allowed to finish.
 This will provide you with more data for debugging without using additional resources.

-### An example of setting fail-fast stop policy
+### An example of setting a fail-fast stop policy

 In the following configuration, blocks A and B run in parallel.
 Block C runs after block B is finished.